harshareddy07/DSA-Problems/Basic/bubble-sort/README.md

 **Bubble Sort**
 **Definition:**
 Bubble sort is a simple sorting algorithm that repeatedly steps through the list, compares adjacent elements, and swaps them if they are in the wrong order.
-This process is repeated until the list is completely sorted.
+This process is repeated until the list is completely sorted..

 **Explanation:**
 Bubble sort derives its name from the way larger elements "bubble up" to the top of the list with each pass: